unyt-org/uix/docs/manual/11 Style and Themes.md

 To apply css styles to a component in a module `my_component.ts`, you can create a CSS or SCSS file next to the module file, called `my_component.css` or `my_component.scss`.

+> [!NOTE]
+> Although SCSS is supported nativelyby UIX, we recommend using CSS files rather than SCSS files.
+> Modern CSS supported in all major browsers includes most features that are provided by SCSS.
+> SCSS support might be completely removed from UIX in the future.

 The styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.

 You can use the `:host` selector to access the component root element (also when not using a shadow dom).

-If you need to apply styles to elements outside of a component, you can define general global styles in an `entrypoint.(s)css` file next to the `entrypoint.ts` file.
+If you need to apply styles to elements outside of a component, you can define general global styles in an `entrypoint.css` file next to the `entrypoint.ts` file.

 ## Inline styles